sonic-net/SONiC/doc/mclag/MCLAG_HLD.md

   As part of this enhancement, a new configurable gateway MAC is supported.
   Same gateway MAC must be configured in both Active node and Standby Node.
-  Gateway MAC configuration overrides default behavior of programing Active nodes MAC in Standby node's VLAN routing interface.
+  Gateway MAC configuration overrides default behaviour of programing Active nodes MAC in Standby node's VLAN routing interface.

 # 3 Design